Aliases for RAP1GAP Gene

 RAP1GAP (RAP1 GTPase Activating Protein) is a Protein Coding gene.
 Diseases associated with RAP1GAP include tuberous sclerosis and malignant melanoma, somatic.
-Among its related pathways are Ras signaling pathway and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Development Angiotensin activation of ERK and G-protein signaling G-Protein alpha-i signaling cascades.
 GO annotations related to this gene include protein homodimerization activity and GTPase activator activity.
 An important paralog of this gene is SIPA1L2.

 UniProtKB/Swiss-Prot Summary for RAP1GAP Gene